-Q. Who can evaluate my child in order to comply with the law?
+Q. Who can evaluate my child in order to comply with Virginia homeschool law for proof of progress?

 A. The answer depends on the option you have chosen for the evaluation.
 If you have filed a Notice of Intent form, you have several options for showing your child’s progress by August 1 each year.